forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/java-setup.md

 lang: en
 ---

 The Apex Language Server, shipped as part of the Salesforce Apex Extension for VS Code, depends on the Java Platform, Standard Edition Development Kit (JDK).
-It requires an installation of either JDK version 17 (Recommended), or JDK version 11.
+It requires an installation of JDK version 21 (Recommended), JDK version 17, or JDK version 11.
 By default, the extension attempts to locate your local Java installation by looking for a `JAVA_HOME` or `JDK_HOME` environment variable on your computer.
 If the extension can't find your Java installation, or if you want it to use a different installation, change the `salesforcedx-vscode-apex.java.home` setting.

 ## Download and Install JDK
 You can download the JDK from one of these locations.